-In October 2017 Council engaged the Youth Affairs Council of South Australia (YACSA) to undertake a council-wide consultation with young people to produce a Youth Action Plan that will guide the role of Council, in particular Council’s Youth and Recreation Officer and HoldUp Youth Committee over the next five years.
+In October 2017 council engaged the Youth Affairs Council of South Australia (YACSA) to undertake a council-wide consultation with young people to produce a Youth Action Plan to guide the role of council, in particular council’s Youth and Recreation Coordinator and HoldUp Youth Committee over a five year period.

 SA Youth Week (SAYW)

 SA Youth Week (SAYW) is a celebration of young people in South Australia.
 Thousands of young people aged 12 - 25 from across South Australia get involved in SAYW each year.